jrcomey/jrcomey.github.io/index.md

 # Latest Project Updates

 These are my latest updates regarding my simulation project.

+## Update 2: PID Velocity control
+_10 JUL 2020_

+I wanted to begin PID testing with the translational system as a basic hover function, controlling vertical velocity as the output in the control loop, and motor signal input as the input.
+Unfortunately, I hadn't had time today to draw up a control systems model for desired behaviour, but the important part for today was to program the actual control loop itself, and worry about desired output behaviour once the system was in place.
+It's a standard PID loop, nothing particularly special, and I don't think the system itself warrants much explanation.

+So far, so good.
+The simulation seems to be able to achieve a zero velocity condition using the PID loop.
+The primary issue was
 ## Update 1: Physics simulation
 _9 JUL 2020_